 Want to spend an evening inside the Tower of London watching an ancient ceremony?

-If yes, then tickets to attend and witness the centuries old private tradition of locking up the Tower of London will be released this coming Friday.
+If yes, then tickets to attend and witness the centuries-old private tradition of locking up the Tower of London have been released following the lockdown hiatus.

 The Ceremony of the Keys takes place long after the fortress has kicked out the last of the tourists, and takes place entirely within the Tower walls.
 Also, it’s rarely been seen as photography is strictly forbidden — which helps to keep it special as well.

 You can request up to six tickets, so find some friends and have an evening of it.
-Tickets are free, however there is a £1 fee to cover the booking administration costs.
+Tickets cost £5 per person.